top of page

 On the second day just stir it up.

-On the third day add an additional 1/2 cup flour and ABOUT 1/2 cup of lukewarm water OR LESS TO MAKE THICK VERY THICK, but stirrable.
+On the third day add an additional 1/2 cup flour and ABOUT 1/2 cup of lukewarm water OR LESS TO MAKE THICK VERY very THICK, but stirrable.

 At day five YOU WILL REMOVE ½ OF THE STARTER AND MAKE PANCAKES WITH THAT, (SEE PANCAKE FILE)